Word@Work, Let God's Word energise your working day!

 Matthew 13:36

-The parable of the weeds (Matthew 13:24-30) is separated from its explanation by the parable of the mustard seed and the parable of the yeast (Matthew 12:31-35).
+The parable of the weeds (Matthew 13:24-30) is separated from its explanation by the parable of the mustard seed and the parable of the yeast (Matthew 13:31-35).
 Why?
+The same thing happened before the explanation of the parable of the sower (Matthew 13:1-23) - Jesus encouraged the disciples to come to Him privately to ask its meaning.
+They needed a secluded space for Jesus' tutorial.

 Real Personalities